Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 **Prerequisite:** None

 If you hit a creature with this weapon and deal damage to the creature, you can reduce its Speed by 10 feet until the start of your next turn.
-If you hit the creature more than once with this property, the Speed reduction doesn’t exceed 10 feet.
+If you hit the creature more than once with this property, the Speed reduction doesn't exceed 10 feet.

 #### Topple